Induced modules for modular Lie algebras: Introduction

 \section{Introduction}

 In the theory of finite groups, much use is made of induced representations.
 For an account of this theory and some examples of its use, see Curtis and Reiner \cite[Chapter VIII]{CR}.
 If $G$ is a finite group, $H$ a subgroup and $W$ is an $FH$-module, then the induced module $\ind_H^G(W)$ is defined to be $FG \otimes_{FH}W$.
 Here, $FG$ denotes the group algebra of $G$ over the field $F$.
 An important property of this construction is Frobenius reciprocity.
 This, in modern terminology, essentially is that induction is a left adjoint (see Mac Lane \cite{McL} or the anonymous article \cite{Wiki}) to the restriction functor $\res_H^G$, the functor which converts $FG$-modules into $FH$-modules by forgetting the action of elements of $G$ which are not in $H$, that is, that there exists a natural isomorphism $\Hom(\ind_H^G( W), V) \to \Hom(W, \res_H^G(V))$.
-If in this isomorphism, we take $V = \ind_H^G(W)$, then corresponding to the identity $\ind_H^G(W) \to \ind_H^G(W)$, we get a monomorphism $W \to \ind_H^G(W)$, known as the unit of the adjunction.
+If in this isomorphism, we take $V = \ind_H^G(W)$, then corresponding to the identity $\ind_H^G(W) \to \ind_H^G(W)$, we get a monomorphism $W \to \res_H^G(\ind_H^G(W))$, known as the unit of the adjunction.

-For a Lie algebra $L$ and subalgebra $S$, using the universal enveloping algebras $U(L), U(S)$, for an $S$-module $W$ we can construct an induced $L$-module $U(L) \otimes_{U(S} W$.
+For a Lie algebra $L$, subalgebra $S$ and $S$-module $W$, using the universal enveloping algebras $U(L), U(S)$, we can construct an induced $L$-module $U(L) \otimes_{U(S)} W$.
 This construction gives a left adjoint to the restriction functor, but is of little use in the theory of finite dimensional Lie algebras since, apart from trivial cases, the induced module so constructed is infinite dimensional.
 There have been several attempts to define induced modules which are finite dimensional.
 Of necessity, these involve either restrictions on the modules covered by the theory or a weakening of the requirement that the induction functor be a left adjoint to the restriction functor.

 For Lie algebras $L$ over a field $F$ of characteristic $0$, in Zassenhaus \cite{Z} and in Hochschild and Mostow \cite{HM}, a construction is given for the special case where $S$ is an ideal of $L$ and $L$ is the vector space direct sum of $S$ and a subalgebra $H$ of $L$.
 This construction is not a left adjoint to the restriction functor, but it does have the property of the unit of an adjunction mentioned above.
 The module constructed from $W$ contains an $S$-submodule isomorphic to $W$.
 This construction is used in \cite{HM} to prove a strengthening of Ado's Theorem.